On the role of higher-order interactions towards first synchronization time: Introduction

-The rest of this paper is arranged as follows: Section \ref{mr} introduces the governing equations and the insights obtained by analytical methods.
-Section \ref{num} discusses the various numerical observations that include the validation of analytical results (Section \ref{validation}), followed by the effects of varying the coupling strengths for a fixed order of interaction as well as the overall order of interaction (Section \ref{var-results}).
-The paper ends with a summary of the key results in Section \ref{conc}.
+The rest of this paper is arranged as follows -- Section \ref{mr} introduces the governing equations for the system under consideration and obtains the analytical expression for the first synchronization time.
+Section \ref{num} discusses the various numerical observations that include the validation of analytical results (Section \ref{validation}), followed by the effects of varying the coupling strengths for a fixed order of interaction, as well as the overall order of interaction (Section \ref{var-results}).
+The paper ends with a summary of results and future directions in Section \ref{conc}.